thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/umbraco/new-umbraco-project.md

 # Configure a new Umbraco project

 1. Ensure you have .NET 6.0.5 (SDK version 6.0.300) or better installed.
 Run `dotnet --list-sdks` to check.
-2. Add `ThePensionsRegulator.GovUk.Frontend` and `ThePensionsRegulator.GovUk.Frontend.Umbraco` NuGet packages.
-You must explicitly install both packages in order for MSBuild actions to run, even though the first is a transative dependency of the second.
+2. Add `ThePensionsRegulator.GovUk.Frontend` and `ThePensionsRegulator.Frontend` and `ThePensionsRegulator.GovUk.Frontend.Umbraco` NuGet packages.
+You must explicitly install all the packages in order for MSBuild actions to run, even though the first two is a transative dependencies of the third.
 3. If you are working on a project for The Pensions Regulator, copy `Install-TPRGitHooks.ps1` to your repository and run it.
 4. In your Umbraco project install [uSync for Umbraco](https://jumoo.co.uk/usync/) using NuGet.
 5. In `appsettings.json` add the following configuration: